Estuary

 Cons

-• Complex Setup and Maintenance: Setting up Kafka clusters and maintaining them requires significant expertise.
+• Complex Setup and Maintenance: Setting up and maintaining Kafka clusters requires significant expertise.

 • Operational Overhead: Due to its distributed nature, managing Kafka at scale can involve higher operational costs and complexities.